Goiter

 • Pain and fever

-It is among the symptoms of goiter disease.
+It is among the symptoms of goiter.
 Sometimes goiter can progress without any symptoms.

-Goiter is a disease that can be diagnosed as a result of a physical examination by specialists depending on the size of the nodule.
-But blood tests, thyroid function tests, and a number of scans are completed to make sure of the goiter and apply the right treatment—one of the critical factors in the treatment of the disease in the early diagnosis.
-The size of the nodule determines how the treatment is followed after diagnosis.
-In cases where the nodule is too large, surgery may be required.
-Surgery is a preferred treatment method in cases where the patient's symptoms are very severe.
-But in patients diagnosed at an early stage, goiter is usually treated without the need for surgery.
-Another treatment method other than surgery is the use of drugs.
-Goiter can be treated, or its growth can be prevented with the medication taken at the dose determined by the specialist.
+Goiter is a disease that can be diagnosed by physical examination of specialists according to the size of the nodule.
+However, it is confirmed by blood tests, thyroid function tests and some scans performed on the patient in order to be sure of the goiter and to apply the right treatment.
+One of the important factors in the treatment of the disease is early diagnosis.
+The size of the nodule determines the treatment to be followed after diagnosis.
+In cases where the nodule is very large, surgical operation may be required.
+Surgical operation is a preferred treatment method when the patient's symptoms are very severe.
+However, in patients with early diagnosis, goiter is usually treated without the need for surgical operation.
+Another treatment method other than surgical operation is the use of medication.
+Goiter can be treated or its growth can be prevented with medication taken at the dose determined by the specialist.

 Let Us Call You